Beyond Motion Cues and Structural Sparsity: Revisiting Small Moving Target Detection: Related Work

 \subsection{Multi-Frame Infrared Small Target Detection}

-Single-frame infrared small target detection \cite{gao2013infrared,9217948,DNANet,UIUNet,CSRNet,liu2023infrared,11080263,11146868} often struggles in complex scenarios due to the semantic ambiguity of the targets and the lack of auxiliary information such as color and texture in the infrared modality.
+Single-frame infrared small target detection \cite{gao2013infrared,9217948,DNANet,UIUNet,CSRNet,liu2023infrared,11080263,11146868,,11537388, MDCENet,HFMNet,WaveTD,DFAwareNet} often struggles in complex scenarios due to the semantic ambiguity of the targets and the lack of auxiliary information such as color and texture in the infrared modality.
 To address these challenges, multi-frame infrared small target detection has been proposed to exploit temporal information for enhanced detection performance.
 Many existing methods adopt detector-based approaches \cite{11130659,10381806}; however, the center of the predicted bounding box often does not align with the actual center of the target, which poses challenges for accurately localizing small targets.
 Moreover, many downstream tasks, such as sequence unmixing \cite{11080063}, rely on the masks obtained from detection results.
 Compared with model-driven approaches \cite{liuT2023infrared}, deep learning methods \cite{li2023direction,ying2025infrared,li2025probing} have achieved remarkable progress in segmentation-based multi-frame infrared small target detection.
 However, these methods often rely on motion cues and the structural sparsity of the targets, resulting in limited robustness and poor generalization to other tasks.

 In contrast to these studies, our core insight is that target detection and background discrimination are two sides of the same coin.
 The low-rank nature of the background remains consistent across various complex scenarios, making it more robust to identify targets by distinguishing the background.
-Furthermore, since no assumptions are made about target properties, the proposed approach is more transferable to related tasks.
+Furthermore, by relying on only mild, physically grounded assumptions (PSF-induced local smoothness), the proposed approach is more transferable to related tasks.